elnaz-eshtiaghi/simple-slider/README.md

 - Developed by elnaz eshtiaghi

-- Created - 2023
+- Created - 2024

-- Technologies Used - Html , css , sass
+- Technologies Used - Html , css , sass ,javascript

 - Hooks Used : useState